filips123/PWAsForFirefox/README.md

   * **macOS:**

     Apple only allows a process to be associated with a single application at all times.
-Perhaps this could be solved by using an IPC link between a host process and the main Firefox runtime process, the same way the Firefox parent process handles it's content processes.
+Perhaps this could be solved by using an IPC link between a host process and the main Firefox runtime process, the same way the Firefox parent process handles its content processes.
 This is just a wild theory though and has to be investigated further.
 See [this comment](https://github.com/filips123/FirefoxPWA/issues/33#issuecomment-888511078) for more.

+* **Reopening a PWA after closing all windows opens new tab page:**

+  When PWA is reopened after closing all windows, it will open the new tab page instead of PWA start URL. *Users have to close the app and restart it to get into the PWA.*

+  See [#42](https://github.com/filips123/FirefoxPWA/issues/42) for more details.
+Perhaps the fix could also be related to the first limitation, as it may involve passing PWA configuration between windows.

 ## Versioning